MicrosoftDocs/entra-docs/docs/id-governance/custom-entitlement-report-with-adx-and-entra-id.md

 You will take the following steps to create these reports:

- 1. Set up Azure Data Explorer in an Azure subscription.
+ 1. [Set up Azure Data Explorer](#step-1-setup-azure-data-explorer) in an Azure subscription.
- 2. Extract data from Microsoft Entra and third-party databases or applications using PowerShell scripts and MS Graph.
+ 2. [Extract data from Microsoft Entra](#step-2-connect-to-ms-graph-and-extract-entra-data-with-powershell) and third-party databases or applications using PowerShell scripts and MS Graph.
- 3. Ingest the data into Azure Data Explorer, a fast and scalable data analytics service.
+ 3. [Import the data into Azure Data Explorer](#step-3-import-json-file-data-into-azure-data-explorer), a fast and scalable data analytics service.
- 4. (Optional) Extract data from other applications and inject that data into Azure Data Explorer.
- 5. Build a custom query using Kusto Query Language.
+ 4. [Build a custom query](#step-4-use-adx-to-build-custom-reports) using Kusto Query Language.

 By the end of this tutorial, you will have built skills to develop customized views of the access rights and permissions of users across different applications using Microsoft supported tools.